-As part of the Toronto District School Board family, the Toronto Lands Corporation has closed our office until April 6.
+As part of the Toronto District School Board family, the Toronto Lands Corporation offices will be closed until further notice due to Covid 19.
 Our staff are working remotely and can be contacted through email for all regular business matters.

 Who we are